 \subsection{Our Contributions}

-\textcolor{red}{Considering the popular user-oriented concept \cite{Verscheure2016User, Choi2017A}, in this work, we theoretically develop a concept of user-oriented development method.
+\textcolor{red}{Considering the popular user-oriented concept \cite{Verscheure2016User, Choi2017A}, in this work we theoretically develop a concept of a user-oriented development method.
 To the best of our knowledge, a user-oriented development method should improve every aspect of the $PLC$ system (development method, program, processor, $RAM$, and threading) and contain a comprehensive optimization approach \textbf{to address specific problems from the user's point of view}.} Hence, we pose a flexible solution to enhance performance by adding sufficient processors, a multi-language-supported graphical component to improve the adaptability of developers, an optimized system structure (reasonable memory allocation, user-oriented thread structure, $LPM$ data interaction, modular software design, and finite state machines) to reduce the development complexity.
 Ultimately, we adopt the proposed method to implement a distributed $IMM$ system that is considered a kind of complex logic and motion control mixed application.

 This rest of this paper is organized as follows.
 In Section \ref{MultiProcessorePLC}, we introduce the system architecture, multi-language supported graphical component, memory allocation, user-oriented multi-threading, and modular design.
 In Section \ref{Process}, we present the compilation of graphical components, the $LPM$ data interaction mechanism, the execution of multi-threading, and finite state machines.
 Finally, in section \ref{Experiment}, we implement the $IMM$ distributed system with the proposed method and compare it with the TECHMATION and KEBA systems from aspects of system condition, system structure, and key performance.